Arcadia (novel)

-Arcadia is a 2012 novel by Lauren Groff published in 2012.
-It is set in Upstate New York during the 60s and 70s, and depicts a utopian commune through the eyes of the settlement's first-born child, Bit.
+Arcadia is the second novel by Lauren Groff, published in 2012 by Hachette.
+It is set in Upstate New York during the 1960s and 70s, and depicts a utopian commune through the eyes of the settlement's first-born child, Bit.
 The commune is situated on the grounds of an old and crumbling homestead.
 The book then splits storylines to depict a post-apocalyptic future ravaged by global warming.
-The novel received high praise from the New York Times, The Kenyon Review, NPR, and Guernica.
+The novel received high praise from The New York Times, The Kenyon Review, NPR, and Guernica.